Misagh-Developer/Calculator-Csharp-Misagh/README.md

 # Calculator-Csharp-Misagh
-program i make it with c# in visual studi 2022
+program i make it with c# in visual studio 2022